 Suncorp provides a range of means through which shareholders can vote and ask questions, both ahead of and during the AGM, and observe the meeting proceedings.
-This remained the case during 2020 and 2021, when our AGMs were held entirely online, in light of the prevailing COVID-19 environment.
-For 2022, the Board plans to hold a hybrid AGM, subject to prevailing government advice and restrictions in relation to gatherings.
+Suncorp held its first hybrid AGM in 2022, and will also hold its 2023 AGM in a hybrid format, to facilitate attendance by shareholders in person and virtually.

 For those shareholders and other interested stakeholders who are unable to participate during the live AGM, a webcast recording is made available on our website.